 Dr French specializes in musculoskeletal pain and injuries, so for degenerative type arthritis, our office is a good place to start.
 We can help diagnose the pain, to determine whether the pain is from an injury to the joint or is actually from arthritis.
 Even if you have seen arthritis on an xray, which everyone develops over time, your current pain may not be from that condition.

 If we determine that arthritis is causing your pain, nothing can be done to reverse the condition.
 But, we can do a lot to reduce or eliminate the symptoms.
 We use Chiropractic adjustments to move nearby joints that are putting more strain on the arthritic joint.
 At home, arthritis pain responds better to moist heat than ice.
 In fact, it is one of the few times I prefer to use heat over ice for pain.
+There is debate in the scientific community whether cold weather actually makes arthritis pain worse.
 Movement is also key to limiting pain.
 As the joint degenerates, it appears that it loses its ability to lubricate itself.
 One of the treatments for moderate arthritis in the knee is an injection of lubricating fluid.
 Light exercise stimulates crucial joint fluid production.
 I can recommend exercises that can keep the joints loose, and give some ideas on how to avoid flare ups.